Optimistix/Breast_Cancer_Classification_using_Wisconsin_Diagnostic_Data/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# Breast Cancer Classification using the Prognostic Wisconsin Breast Cancer Database
+# Breast Cancer Classification using the Diagnostic Wisconsin Breast Cancer Database

 ## Problem Description
+Breast cancer is a leading cause of death among women, and early diagnosis can be of great value in saving lives and alleviating suffering.
+An accurate model for classifying samples as benign or malignant can be of immense value.

 ## Data